Bringing Blindness Prevention to D.C.

 In 2011, POB announced a new partnership with Washington National Eye Center to provide free eye exams to adults and follow-up care at local community centers.

 POB opened the new Low Vision Learning Center in Alexandria, VA under the direction of Dr. Suleiman Alibhai.
-The Low Vision Learning Center provides low vision examinations, develops low vision rehabilitation programs and provides low vision aids.
+The Low Vision Learning Centers provide low vision examinations, develops low vision rehabilitation programs and provides low vision aids.

 On October 2, 2013, Prevention of Blindness Society of Metropolitan Washington broke ground at the new location of their headquarters in Capitol Hill.
 Attendees at the ceremony included board members, staff, Capitol Hill neighbors and friends of POB.
 The 4,580-square-foot building was built in 1920 and was most recently occupied by Baurley & Associates.